LYD369/KELGoP/model/GNN_RAG/README.md

 # GNN-RAG

-This module is based on the implementation from the following paper: [https://arxiv.org/pdf/2010.02413.pdf](https://arxiv.org/pdf/2405.20139.pdf)
+This module is based on the implementation from the following paper: [GNN-RAG: Graph Neural Retrieval for Large Language Model Reasoning](https://arxiv.org/pdf/2405.20139.pdf)

 ```bibtex
 @misc{mavromatis2024gnnraggraphneuralretrieval,